brightbox/brightbox-platforms/juju/README.md

 the Juju GUI](https://jujucharms.com/docs/stable/howto-gui-management#using-the-gui) section of the Juju website to install your applications and services onto the cluster.

-You add additional service machines to the cluster by first creating servers with the Brightbox CLI, or [management GUI](http://manage.brightbox.com), then add machines using the Juju CLI from the management server.
+You add additional cluster service machines to the cluster by first creating servers with the Brightbox CLI, or [management GUI](http://manage.brightbox.com), then add machines using the Juju CLI from the management server.